oracle/terraform-provider-oci/website/docs/r/dns_resolver.html.markdown

 Updates the specified resolver with your new information.

 Note: Resolvers are associated with VCNs and created when a VCN is created.
 Wait until created VCN's state shows as Available in OCI console before updating DNS resolver properties.
+Also a VCN cannot be deleted while its resolver has resolver endpoints.
+Additionally a resolver endpoint cannot be deleted if it is referenced in the resolver's rules.
+To remove the rules from a resolver user needs to update the resolver resource.
+Since DNS Resolver gets deleted when VCN is deleted there is no support for Delete for DNS Resolver.

 ## Example Usage